 Have you ever wondered what your handwriting says about you?
 No, we're not talking about "good" versus "bad" handwriting—we're talking about graphology, or the analysis of handwriting as it relates to psychology.

-Beyond providing yet another way to categorize your personality, handwriting has even been shown to provide clues about mental health and predict one's likelihood of professional success in some cases.
+Beyond providing yet another way to categorize your personality, handwriting has even been shown to provide clues about mental health and predict one's likelihood of professional success1 in some cases.